Albanian piracy: 17th century

 In 1637, the cities of Modon, Coron and Navarino demanded that the Ulcinj pirates release two Venetian slaves who had been captured during peace time.

 In 1645, during the Cretan War, pirates from Ulcinj raided the Dalmatian coast forcing the islanders to defend their houses.
 In 1656, Ottoman pirates from Ulcinj and Santa Maura attacked and robbed Venetians ships into Trogir but were successfully chased away by the Venetian navy.
 In 1670, the Sultan ordered his commanders to stop the pirates from Ulcinj attacking Venetian ships.
 Antonio Baldacci wrote in the 17th century that there were at least 500 pirates around Ulcinj.

 In 1672, Venice demanded that the sandjakbeys of Shkoder burn the armed ships of Ulcinj.

-In 1675, Krsto Zmajević (Cristoforo Zmajevich) from Perast was sent to eradicate the Ulcinj pirates for which he was rewarded with a golden necklace by the Venetian Senate.
+In 1675, Krsto Zmajević from Perast was sent to eradicate the Ulcinj pirates for which he was rewarded with a golden necklace by the Venetian Senate.

 In 1685, the Dulcignote pirates attacked Novigrad, numbering a population of 100, who were enslaved including the Venetian mayor.

 On March 31, 1685, the Republic of Ragusa requested from the Sulejman Pasha of Shkodër in a document stating that they wanted 19 captives back who had been taken by Ulcinj pirates.
 In July, the pirates had liberated 19 captives but instead captured another 16.

 In 1696, from August 9 to September 5, Venetian forces tried to invade Ulcinj which was defended by Ulcinj pirate lord Hajdar Karamindja (Hajdar Karamidžolu) who defended the city successfully.

 In 1680, the Dulcignote pirates were hunted by two Venetian galleottes and a bloody fight ensued in Cattolica.
 The Dulcignotes threw bombs at the Venetians, resulting in them being burnt down and defeated.
 Around 120 Venetian sailors were killed and five survived in the water where they remained for over five hours.